PickleMustard/LearningOpenGL/README.md

 3. Reconfigure the clip-space transformation to be column-major format.
 4. Pass the transformation matrix for eye-point and clip-space into the vertex shader to allow delegating of the heavy matrix math to the more optimal GPU.

+###For Future Reference:
+The library VectorMathAndObjects will be deprecated but still kept in the repository.
+It serves as a good reference point for what not to do.